l1ving/l1ving/index.md

 <h3 align="left">hey, i'm liv! i'm just some kotlin / java dev</h3>

 I currently have a part time job, but if we can work around my school and work schedule I'm free to do small projects.
-More information, including my experience, accomplishments and PGP key can be found on my website.

 ### 📫 You can contact me at
   - `living#0076` (<9h)